lvgl/lvgl/docs/overview/draw.rst

 Using masks
 -----------

-Every mask type has a related parameter structure to describe the mask’s data.
+Every mask type has a related parameter structure to describe the mask's data.
 The following parameter types exist:

 - :cpp:type:`lv_draw_mask_line_param_t`